econoalchemist/Foundation-Passport/07 Testing Backups.md

 This exercise not only ensures that your backup works but it also helps you understand the steps necessary to recover your wallet.
 You don't want to wait until you absolutely need to recover your funds to learn how this works.
 Doing some practice and understanding the steps now, before making bitcoin deposits, will help you remain calm and know all the steps when it really counts.

+This section demonstrates restoring from both the microSD card and the written 24-word seed phrase, starting with the microSD card method.

 ## From microSD Card
 First, ensure you have your encrypted file password written down.
 This is the 6-word password that your Passport generated for you when you setup the device.
 Login to the Passport and enter your passphrase, if you enabled the setting to prompt you for it at login.
 Then navigate to `Settings` > `Backup` > `View Password`.
 This will display your 6-words and you can confirm you have this information notated correctly.